danialfarid/ng-file-upload/README.md

 }];
 ```

-**Note**: `angular.file-upload-shim.js` must be loaded before `angular.js` and is only needed if you are supporting non-HTML5 FormData browsers or you need the support for upload progress or cancel.
+**Note**: `angular.file-upload-shim.js` must be loaded before `angular.js` and is only needed if you are supporting non-HTML5 FormData browsers or you need to support upload progress or cancel.

 **Upload multiple files**: Only for HTML5 FormData browsers (not IE8-9) if you pass an array of files to `file` option it will upload all of them together in one request.
-The formData file name will have the index appended to it (i.e. `file0`, `file1`, etc.).
-If you want it cross browser you need to iterate through files and upload them one by one like the code above.
+In this case the `fileFormDataName` could be an array of names or a single string which would have the index appended to it (i.e. `file0`, `file1`, etc.).
+If you want a cross browser approach you need to iterate through files and upload them one by one like the code above.
+This is due to the limitation of Flash file upload.

 You can also use `$upload.http()` to send the file binary or any data to the server while being able to listen to progress event.
 See [#88](https://github.com/danialfarid/angular-file-upload/issues/88) for more details.
-This enables angular $http() to listen to progress event for HTML5 browsers.
+This equivalent to angular $http() but allow you to listen to progress event for HTML5 browsers.

 ## Old browsers